JonWakefield/AudioWatcher/README.md

 # Description:

-AudioWatcher is a lightweight Chrome Extension that automatically mutes and unmutes the audio of a designated tab when audio is detected from a different tab.
+AudioWatcher is a simple Chrome Extension that automatically mutes and unmutes the audio of a designated tab when audio is detected from a different tab.
 It is particularly useful for managing background music while studying / working.

 # Features: